LiamBailey/wordpress-flowplayer-beta/readme.txt

 == Frequently Asked Questions ==

-= Why is the subtitles option no longer available? =
+= Why are the subtitlen no longer available? =

 WordPress 3.6 updated jQuery to version 1.10 and included jQuery Migrate.
-Flowplayer 5.4.3 with subtitles did not work.
-When version 5.5 will be released the subtitles with be added back.
+Flowplayer 5.4.3 when using subtitles is not compatible with jQuery Migrate.
+When version 5.5 is released the subtitles will be added back.

+= What happens when I disable the plugin? =

+Nothing, other then it being disabled.

+= What happens when I uninstall the plugin? =

+Why would you want to do that? :-) If you do need to uninstall the plugin all of the data (Flowplayer videos and settings) will be deleted so that you do not have unnecessary info in your database.
+Your media files will not be deleted.
+If you want to backup the Flowplayer videos that you have created you can easily export them under Tools -> Export -> Videos.

 == Screenshots ==